 Alright.
 There is my explanation of these awesome creatures.
 If I have not satisfied you with my plethora of knowledge about these enthralling animals, go here.
 I hope you have enjoyed, and leave comments with suggestions, or any questions you may have!
 Thanks for reading, and have a good evening.
 Or morning, depending on where you are hailing from.

-and size of the Great Pacific Garbage Patch.
+That gray blob above the scale outline of Texas is the approximate location and size of the Great Pacific Garbage Patch.

 WHAT'S UP, PEOPLE?
 Hey, guys...
 I want to talk about a very serious issue that has been around since the invention of a thing called plastic.
 As many of you may know, the ocean is one of the most polluted environments on earth.
 We humans dump over 14 billion pounds of garbage into the oceans every year.
 There is actually a legitimate patch of floating garbage in the Pacific Ocean which is twice as large as the state of Texas.
 Most of this waste is plastic!
 Plastic is made from petroleum, a substance that the ocean cannot digest, or decompose.
 So over thousands of years, the bits of plastic just get smaller, and break up, but never completely decompose.
 So, there ends up being trillions of little specs of plastic.
 You might be wondering, "What's so bad about little microscopic pieces of plastic?"
 Even though those little tiny specs may not harm larger fish and other animals directly, the particles set off a chain of events.
 Not a good one, either.